 In any given year, if there are not enough candidates or candidates who merit nomination for a particular award, the AC may recommend that no award be given that year.
 The decision not to present an award will be made by a simple majority vote of AC with its recommendation presented to the Board for final action.
 Applications for award nominations can be carried forward one year from the submission year.

-Award winners will be notified by IDA’s President no later than October 1, and invited to take part in an awards ceremony at IDA’s Annual General Meeting.
+Award winners will be notified no later than October 1, 2023.

-See a list of previous IDA Award Recipients here.
+See a list of all previous IDA Award Recipients here.

 To view details about the 2019 award recipients, click here.